afontenot/ucu-ledger/README.md

 # License

-    UCU-LEDGER: a simple set of scripts to make interfacing Ledger with UCU easier
-    Copyright (C) 2016 Adam Fontenot
+    UCU-LEDGER: a simple set of scripts to make using Ledger with UCU easier Copyright (C) 2016 Adam Fontenot

     This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or